shadowga/website/_docs/1/c-navigation.md

 permalink: /docs/1/c-navigation/
 ---
 We have different types of worlds so members may choose any environment they like.
-While every world shares the same set of guidelines, they can help distinguish the atmosphere and design of builds.
+While every world shares the same set of guidelines, they can help distinguish the atmosphere of builds.
-Different worlds are also great for activities such as melee or architect competitions.

 ## Switching worlds
 Worlds can be switched by any member.
 To do this, we have the command `/world`, which allows you to specify different types of worlds to visit.
-Most worlds have a custom alias command that teleports you there.
-Different types of worlds can be accessed by different types of members.
+Most to-world commands will have an alias, listed below.

 ### Default world
 The default world (flatlands) is where you spawn in upon death or as a new player.
 You can build anything anywhere in this world; it only wipes if the map gets too big, is corrupted, or has been ruined.

  * `/spawn` - Teleports a player to the spawn (in the flatlands).
  * `/flatlands` - Teleports a player to the flatlands.